 - Earn 1.5 Velocity Points per $1 spent, except government bodies in Australia where you will earn 0.5 Velocity Points per $1 spent.
 With no cap on earn rate.

 - A gross minimum salary of $65,000 AUD.

 For people new to this, it’s best to look at where 80,000 points can actually take you and how quickly you can offset the $349 fee.
 You could fly from Sydney to Melbourne Business Class return twice, or upgrade from Economy to Business Class 8 times on the same route.
-My advice however is to save your points for the fares that cost the most (International Business and First).
-80,000 points will get you a Business Class fare to Singapore on Singapore Airlines, and to put it in perspective, 175,000 will get you return to Singapore in their epic First Class Suites.
-It’s not quite the previous 110,000 points, but it’s a seriously good foundation to start building those points for your First Class Suites (which I did a earlier this month) trip to Singapore.
+My advice, however, is to save your points for the fares that cost the most (International Business and First).
+59,500 will get you from Melbourne to Hong Kong in Business Class when the service begins in July.
+80,000 points will get you a Business Class fare to Singapore on Singapore Airlines while 175,000 will get you return to Singapore in their epic First Class Suites.